alvarogarcia7/kata-codereview-01-commandBuilder-javascript/README.md

 kata-minesweeper
 ================

-Minesweeper kata, using TDD and Jasmine
+Code review kata, for a command builder scenario

+It has been developed using "a TDD cycle without refactoring"